lucasshaw12/bug_tracker/README.md

 ## Getting Started

+Install Python3 onto your machine using `brew install python`.

 Ensure `pipenv` is installed on your machine with `pip3 install pipenv`.

-Activate the virtual environment from the project root `bug_tracker` using `pipenv shell`.
+To run the application from your local machine.
+From the `bug_tracker` root directory, enter the command `pipenv install -r requirements.txt`.
+This will install the required dependencies that are needed to run the application.

-Run the application in your local server using `python3 manage.py runserver`
+Run the application in your local server using `python3 manage.py runserver`.

 ### Setting up the database: